DamianCoventry/SimpleWebServer/README.md

 # 159.352-Web-Dev-Assgn1
 Create a simple web server in python.

+This project is hosted in Heroku https://web-dev-assgn1-159352.herokuapp.com/

 ## Build dependencies
-This python script requires python v3.10 or later.
+This project requires python v3.10 or later.
 Download a copy here https://www.python.org/downloads/

-This script uses the `requests` library, and the "handlebars for python" library known as `pybars3`
+This project uses the `requests` library, and the "handlebars for python" library known as `pybars3`

 To install the requests library execute this command `pip install requests`